L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space: Abstract

 \section{Abstract}

 {Let $\Phi$ be a nuclear space and let $\Phi'_{\beta}$ denote its strong dual.
-In this work we establish the one-to-one correspondence between infinitely divisible measures on $\Phi'_{\beta}$ and L\'{e}vy processes taking values in $\Phi'_{\beta}$.
-Moreover, we prove the L\'{e}vy-It\^{o} decomposition, the L\'{e}vy-Khintchine formula and the existence of c\`{a}dl\`{a}g versions for $\Phi'_{\beta}$-valued L\'{e}vy processes.
-A characterization for L\'{e}vy measures on $\Phi'_{\beta}$ is also established.
+In this work we prove the existence of c\`{a}dl\`{a}g versions, the L\'{e}vy-It\^{o} decomposition, and the L\'{e}vy-Khintchine formula for $\Phi'_{\beta}$-valued L\'{e}vy processes.
+Moreover, we give a characterization for L\'{e}vy measures on $\Phi'_{\beta}$ and provide conditions for the existence of regular versions to cylindrical L\'{e}vy processes in $\Phi'$.
+Furthermore, under the assumption that $\Phi$ is a barrelled nuclear space we establish a one-to-one correspondence between infinitely divisible measures on $\Phi'_{\beta}$ and L\'{e}vy processes in $\Phi'_{\beta}$.
 Finally, we prove the L\'{e}vy-Khintchine formula for infinitely divisible measures on $\Phi'_{\beta}$.}

 \emph{2010 Mathematics Subject Classification:} 60B11, 60G51, 60E07, 60G20.

 \emph{Key words and phrases:} L\'{e}vy processes, infinitely divisible measures, cylindrical L\'{e}vy processes, dual of a nuclear space, L\'{e}vy-It\^{o} decomposition, L\'{e}vy-Khintchine formula, L\'{e}vy measure.